pocketsvg/PocketSVG/.github/pull_request_template.md

 * If you're addressing an [open issue](https://github.com/pocketsvg/PocketSVG/issues), please link to it.

 * Does your PR introduce a breaking change? (i.e. will users need to make changes in their application due to this PR?)

+Please also add that as an entry in our [`CHANGELOG.md`](https://github.com/pocketsvg/PocketSVG/blob/master/CHANGELOG.md) file to explain your changes and credit yourself.
+Add the entry in the appropriate section (New Features / Fixes / Internal Change / Breaking Change) under `Master`.
+Add links to your GitHub profile and to the related PR and issue after your description.
+Be part of history.